JSzajek/AStar-Pathfinding-Godot/README.md

 This is an rework of the [previous attempt](https://gitlab.com/jszajek/astar-godot) at 3d path finding within the Godot game engine - Version 3.2.
 It utilizes C# over gdscript along with loaded C++ libraries containing AStar pathfinding algorithm.
 In attempts to bring a more performant 3d path finding in the Godot game engine.
+Furthermore, the compiled dlls have been made in such a way that they can be utilized in other game engines as well (eg. Unity).

+**Disclaimer:** All implementations refernce their relevent sources.
+As well as none of these implementations claim to be the most efficent implementation - probably more efficent implementations within the engine.
+But these implementations are done in an exercise to learn about the involved algorithms.

 ### Capabilities / Advantages: ###
 * Naive Binary Heap - to increase path-node comparison efficiency